 Step 3: Start Small And Expand

-Begin with a pilot project in one area rather than trying to transform everything at once.
+Begin with a pilot project in one area instead of transforming everything at once.
 Good candidates for initial projects include:

 • Automating variance analysis